mc3/serverPKI/docs/tutorial.rst

     What next?
 Verify your domains with 'authorize' and use 'issue' to get new certificates.

-Last message can be ignored (its meaningless with serverOKI).
+Last message can be ignored (its meaningless with serverPKI).

 Create meta data in the DB::